-\textbf{Sample Collection and Screening.} We collect choice data from the two problem samples in separate experiments.
+We collect data from the two problem samples in separate experiments.
 In the main experiment, each subject completes 50 choice problems in total: 30 randomly drawn unique three-attribute problems, 10 repeat problems drawn from these 30 unique problems, and 10 randomly drawn unique two- or four-attribute problems.
-Participants first complete the 40 three-attribute problems; for their last 10 problems, they will see either two- or four-attribute problems, with 30\% of participants randomly assigned to the two-attribute problems and the remaining participants assigned to the four-attribute problems.
-The robustness experiment follows an identical structure, except that 50\% of participants are randomly assigned to the two-attribute problems with the remaining participants assigned to the four-attribute problems.
+Subjects first complete the 40 three-attribute problems; for their last 10 problems, they will see either two- or four-attribute problems, with 30\% of subjects randomly assigned to the two-attribute problems and the remaining subjects assigned to the four-attribute problems.
+The robustness experiment follows an identical structure, except that 50\% of subjects are randomly assigned to the two-attribute problems with the remaining subjects assigned to the four-attribute problems.

-Participants for both the main and robustness experiments were recruited from Prolific, screening for subjects based in U.S. with a Prolific approval rating greater than or equal to 98\% and with 500 or more completes using Prolific's pre-screening tools.
-Participants who did not pass a comprehension check were screened out of the study.
-As pre-registered, data for both the main and robustness experiment were collected in waves to reach a pre-specified number of participants who did not report using a calculator in the experiment: 350 for the main experiment and 48 in the robustness experiment.
+Subjects for both the main and robustness experiments were recruited from Prolific, screening for subjects based in the U.S. with a Prolific approval rating greater than or equal to 98\% and with 500 or more completes.
+Subjects who failed a comprehension check were screened out of the study.
+As pre-registered, data for both the main and robustness experiment were collected in waves to reach a pre-specified number of subjects who did not report using a calculator in the experiment: 350 for the main experiment and 48 in the robustness experiment.
 In total, 428 subjects were recruited for the main experiment (357 non-calculator users) and 65 subjects were recruited for the robustness experiment (50 non-calculator users).
-The pre-registration for these expeirments can be accessed at \url{https://aspredicted.org/TNQ_XBQ}.
+The pre-registration for these experiments can be accessed at \url{https://aspredicted.org/TNQ_XBQ}.